HelamanWarrior/plug-world.com/content/posts/2023/lastfm-recommended-script.md

 ```

 This script allows you to listen to a user's Last FM recommendations via mpv.
-It's more private than using YouTube directly, which is way nice.

 Just set the `user` variable to your username.